EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 *Importing a project from a Git repository*

-If tag types have been defined as described in the [Managing Tags](#managing-tags) section, or if the project already contains tags, a tag pop-up window should appear.
+If the tag types are defined as described in the [Managing Tags](#managing-tags) section, or if the project already contains tags, a tag pop-up window is displayed.
 For more details, see the [Specifying tags for a new project](#specifying-tags-for-a-new-project) section.

 ### Specifying tags for a new project

 Project tags are stored in the `tags.properties` file located in the root directory of the project.

-A new project might already contain tag values.
-This can happen, for instance, when a ZIP file is imported or an existing project is copied.
-As a result, a project may have tags that are either not configured or incorrectly configured in Web Studio.
-This situation arises when the specified tag type is not configured at all, or if the tag type is not extensible and the specified tag value is not allowed.
+A newly created project may already include tag values.
+This typically occurs when importing a project from a ZIP archive or copying an existing project.
+In such cases, the project may contain tags that are not configured or are configured incorrectly in OpenL Studio.
+This can happen if the specified tag type is missing in the system configuration, or if the tag type is not extensible and the provided value is not allowed.

-If the project contains tags that cannot be applied, a **Missing tags** pop-up window will appear.
-This window displays the tag values, explains why they cannot be applied, and indicates what will happen next.
-If a tag type is not configured in Web Studio, the tag will be ignored.
-If a tag value is not permitted, the user will be prompted to specify a valid value in the subsequent pop-up window.
+If the project contains tags that cannot be applied, a **Missing tags** pop-up window is displayed.
+This window lists the tag values, explains why they are invalid, and indicates what will happen next.
+If a tag type is not configured in OpenL Studio, the corresponding tag is ignored.
+If a tag value is not permitted, a follow-up dialog prompts the user to enter a valid value.

 ![](webstudio_guide_images/9188d1765621c994c526b6f5bc3ac4cf477854b2.png)

-*Some tags are not configured properly*
+*Tags not configured properly*

-If the tag types are defined as described in the [Managing Tags](#managing-tags) section, a pop-up window will appear, prompting the user to specify project tags.
+If the tag types are defined as described in the [Managing Tags](#managing-tags) section, a pop-up window for selecting tags is displayed, prompting the user to specify project tags.

-Default tag values will be determined in the following order:
+Default tag values are determined in the following order:

-1. If the project already contains a tag value, it will be used as the default.
+1. If the project already contains a tag value, it is used as the default.
-2. If a tag value can be derived using project name templates, it will be applied.
+2. If a tag value can be derived from the project name template, it is applied automatically.
-3. Otherwise, **None** will be set as the default.
+3. Otherwise, the default is set to **None**.

 ![](webstudio_guide_images/f760348e2e6acd823dd72a04b9841f40.jpeg)

 *Selecting project tags*

-If the tag type is defined as optional, the project can be left with the tag value **None**.
+If the tag type is defined as optional, a project can be left with the tag value **None**.
 If the tag type is defined as extensible, new tags can be created in the pop-up window by clicking on the required tag field and entering a new value.
 Otherwise, only predefined tag values can be used.

 ### Opening a Project